-Allen's Map-Drawing,
+Allen's Map-Drawing and Scale.

-Scale,

-This method introduces a new era in Map-Drawing, for the following reasons:-

-1. It is a system.
-This is its greatest merit.-2.
-It is easily understood and taught.

--3.
-The eye is trained to exact measurement by the use of a scale.-4.
-By no special effort of the memory, distance and comparative size are fixed in the mind.-

-5. It discards useless construction of lines.-6.
-It can be taught by any teacher, even though there may have been no previous practice in Map-Drawing.-7.
-Any pupil old enough to study Geography can learn by this System, in a short time, to draw accurate maps.-8.
-The System is not the result of theory, but comes directly from the school-room.
-It has been thoroughly and successfully tested there, with all grades of pupils.-9.
+This method introduces a new era in map-drawing, for the following reasons: 1.
+It This method introduces a new era in map-drawing, for the following reasons: 1.
+It is a system.
+This is its greatest merit. -2.
+It is easily understood and taught. -3.
+The eye is trained to exact measurement by the use of a scale. -4.
+By no special effort of the memory, distance and comparative size are fixed in the mind. -5.
+It dis-cards useless construction of lines. -6.
+It can be taught by any teacher, even though there may have been no previous practice in map-drawing. -7.
+Any pupil old encugh to study geography can learn by this system, in a short time, to draw accurate maps. -8.
+The system is not the result of theory, but comes directly from the school-room.
+It has been thoroughly and successfully tested there, with all grades of pupils. -9.
 It is economical, as it requires no mapping plates.
-It gives the pupil the ability of rapidly drawing accurate maps.
+It gives the pupil the ability of rapidly drawing accurate maps. drawing accurate maps.